AlexandreCarlton/dotfiles/systemd/.config/systemd/user/README.md

 - Start weston-launcher as a service to be swapped in for xorg.
 - Reintroduce xorg.target to group up services like xset.
   - instead of wanting xorg.socket, we want xorg.target
-  - this target is wanted by display-server.target.
+  - this target is required by display-server.target.
-- Remove window-manager.target, and install units with alias window-manager.service
-  - This (I think) would ensure only one WM is running as we have to symlink it.
 - Use 8-bit day wallpapers
     - Change wallpaper to reflect time.
     - Requires timers and services - 1 for initial startup, and others for each time.